 This is just one example of consumerism, and there are many sectors where there will be a massive paradigm shift among consumers.
 Until now, policymakers all across the world are not getting any solutions to tackling this problem, and the outbreak is already affecting the U.S. economy.
 According to the UN report, COVID- 19 has estimated a $ 348 million impact on the Indian economy.
 With the current economic crisis going on, the impact on the rural market will be manifold.
 According to WHO, the worst phase in China is over, which was the epicentre of the virus, and now the focus is on recovery, but we don’t know how long this will impact our rural market.

 The rural population account for almost 70% of the country’s population.
 But about 50% of the villages have people less than 500.
 This means that for marketers, it is tough to trace and study their consumer behavior.
 Big FMCG giants like Hindustan Unilever have already established their market in the rural landscape.
 Telecom companies like DOCOMO first went rural then ventured into the urban market.
 With the increase in income, rural consumers started to buy lifestyle products, including smartphones, as significant products.
 This implies that there is also the presence of hedonic motivation in consumers.

 Broadly there is a specific set of products that dominate the rural market.
 Here, consumerism does not depend upon the brands but rather on the usability of the product, and the consumers will buy them according to their needs.
-Predominantly the FMCG and the FMCD companies are the main markets for the rural consumers.
-Some products that the consumers buy are electronics essentials like refrigerator, television, kitchen appliances make up products, and food products mainly are frozen and instant food and daily items like edible oils, soda, soft drinks, and others.
-Of all the products, it is mainly the food and beverage industry that is deemed very much essential in the daily lives.
+Predominantly the FMCG and the FMCD companies are the main markets for rural consumers.
+Some products that the consumers buy are electronics essentials like refrigerators, televisions, kitchen appliances, make-up products, and food products mainly frozen/instant foods and daily items like edible oils, soda, soft drinks, and others.
+Of all the products, it is mainly the food and beverage industry that is deemed very much essential in their daily life.

 Featured Image Credits: Wikimedia